Course can be taught in English on request.

 General: searching and selecting information; use of libraries, developing style in writing.

-Meetings 1 to 4 of the tailor-made programme Academic Skills are a compulsory part of the course.
+Some meetings of the tailor-made programme Academic Skills are a compulsory part of the course

 Mode of instruction